cardo-org/Rembus.jl/docs/src/fault_tolerance.md

 Beside struggling to provide a simple and lean API one of the main points of Rembus is its ability to be fault-tolerant respect to networks and application failures.

-The [Supervised API](@ref) provide an automatic reconnection policy in case of network faults and try at the best to guarantee message delivery when faults happen.
+The [Macro-based API](@ref) and the [`component`](./api.md#component) method provide an automatic reconnection policy in case of network faults and try at the best to guarantee message delivery when faults happen.

 This mean that the following RPC service will run forever and it will reconnect automatically in case of network failures or broker unavailability.